 Now that we've got a better understanding of the options at hand, let's talk about one of the biggest buzzwords in today's fitness universe - interactive training.

 One of the biggest selling points of each of the bikes we've covered lies in their stellar connectivity and wealth of interactive workout programs that you can enjoy from home.
+It's what gives even some high-end bikes like Peloton or the Expresso bike a marketing edge, but what are some of the best apps for this?

 Below, I'll go over three of the most popular apps among at-home cyclists.
 I'll introduce you to what each app has got to offer, as well as how well the IC3, IC4, and Peloton work with each of them.